Python-SIP/sip/doc/c_api.rst

 .. c:macro:: SIP_USE_PYCAPSULE

     .. versionadded:: 4.11

+    .. deprecated:: 5.0
+        This will always be defined.

     This is a C preprocessor symbol that is defined when ``PyCapsule`` objects are being used rather than the (now deprecated) ``PyCObject`` objects.